 I also think we should have loser pays.

-I also think that you shouldn't have to prove malice, and that if the that there ought to be retractions as prominent as where they place the original stories.
+I also think that you shouldn't have to prove malice and that there ought to be retractions as prominent as where they placed the original stories.

 Coming up next, our final news roundup and information overload hour.